fortes/enfield/README.md

 # Enfield

-Jekyll-like static site generator for node.js.
+Jekyll-like static site generator for node.js that aims to be as compatible as possible with [mojombo/jekyll](https://github.com/mojombo/jekyll).

 ## Usage